devaos/circus-formula/README.md

 Configuration
 =============

-[example.pillar](example.pillar) shows all the possible options you can set.
+[pillar.example](pillar.example) shows all the possible options you can set.

 Options are based directly on the
 [Circus Configuration File Specification](http://circus.readthedocs.org/en/latest/for-ops/configuration/)